 Vietnam was divided as the result of a treaty ending the Korean War.
 According to the original provision, it was to be re-unified a couple of years later.
 However, Dwight D. Eisenhower helped the southern half of the country organize into a new nation.
-The anti-communist South Vietnam, backed by the United States, engaged in a military confrontation with the communist North Vietnam until 1973, when the United States withdrew its troops.
+Anti-Communist South Vietnam, backed by the United States, engaged in a military confrontation with communist North Vietnam until 1973, when the United States withdrew its troops.
 Two years later, Vietnam re-unified under communist rule.

 Where was the Vietnam War fought?

 The Vietnam War took place within the region of Southeast Asia east of Thailand and south of China formerly known as Indochina, which is now comprised of the countries of Vietnam, Laos and Cambodia.
 Most of the fighting occurred within the country that was then known as South Vietnam, but the conflict spilled over into the neighboring countries of Laos and Cambodia to the west.
 Aerial bombing raids were also conducted over the area that was, at the time of the fighting, a separate country called North Vietnam.